sharikak54/sharikak54.github.io/index.md

 With the increased interest in OBL, Not Kevin started looking into the right way to disseminate all the personal knowledge he had developed, particularly from a competitive cuber's perspective.
 While talking with Shari, it became clear that a website (with its ability to go in-depth on specific cases while providing summaries on other pages, as well as links between related concepts) would be more effective than existing attempts, and here we are.

 ## Why OBL?
 Okay, maybe you're still thinking that 74 cases is a lot.
-That may be true, but hear us out:
+That might be true, but hear us out:
 * Most OBL cases (just over 70%) are optimal 4 slices or less, and many of the 5-slicers are pure CO or EO, so you already know them!
 In fact, the average slicecount for OBL, weighted by probability of appearing, is slightly _less_ than 4.
 * OBL is roughly as hard as full cubeshape:
   * Cubeshape has 65 unique cases with a max length of 7 (compared to OBL's 74 cases with a max length of 6), and